Disclosure: This article may contain affiliate/compensated links at no extra cost to you, for more information you can read my disclaimer

 Historically the house-sitting community relied on local groups and word of mouth to connect.

-However, now with the arrival of Trusted House Sitters, house sitting became accessible to everyone.
+However, now with the arrival of Trusted House Sitters, house sitting has become accessible to everyone.

 It also means that there are a considerable number of great applicants for homeowners to choose from.